ConsenSysMesh/Fae/docs/Specification.md

 allowed to return any type.
 The implementation may make these return values available externally for informational purposes.

-The `extra` field is an associative list each entry of which contains filenames and associated files (e.g. Haskell interface files) facilitating the exposure of an API for the products of the transaction in that language.
+The `extra` field is an associative list each entry of which contains module names and associated files (e.g. Haskell interface files) facilitating the exposure of an API for the products of the transaction in that language; see [#sourcemodules].

 The `signature` includes both of the other fields.
 The `Signature` type must support retrieval of the public key from a signature; the one corresponding to